kazurayam/VisualInspectionTutorial/docs/index.md

 We will read the code of [`my.sample.T09SeleniumShootingsTest`](https://github.com/kazurayam/materialstore-tutorial/blob/develop/src/test/java/my/sample/T09SeleniumShootingsTest.java).

-In this section, I will explain a Java code opens web pages in a browser, take screenshots of the pages, and save the PNG files into the `store` directory associating Metadata with each Material objects.
+The sample code opens some web pages in a browser, take screenshots of the pages, and save the PNG files into the `store` directory associating Metadata with each Material objects.
 The code uses [WebDriver](https://www.selenium.dev/documentation/webdriver/) library to automate interactions with web browser and tak screenshots.
-Once screenshots are taken, the code uses the materialstore library to persist the images into disk, and compile a HTML report.
+It persists the images into the "store" directory on disk using the materialstore library.
+Eventually it compiles an HTML report using the materialstore library.

 ### WebDriver